nix-community/nixos-anywhere/docs/reference.md

   set an ssh option
 * -L, --print-build-logs
   print full build logs
+* --env-password
+  set a password used by ssh-copy-id, the password should be set by the environment variable SSHPASS
 * -s, --store-paths <disko-script> <nixos-system>
-  set the store paths to the disko-script and nixos-system directly if this is give, flake is not needed
+  set the store paths to the disko-script and nixos-system directly if this is given, flake is not needed
-* --no-reboot
-  do not reboot after installation, allowing further customization of the target installation.
 * --kexec <path>
   use another kexec tarball to bootstrap NixOS
+* --kexec-extra-flags
+  extra flags to add into the call to kexec, e.g. "--no-sync"
 * --post-kexec-ssh-port <ssh_port>
   after kexec is executed, use a custom ssh port to connect.
 Defaults to 22
 * --copy-host-keys
   copy over existing /etc/ssh/ssh_host_* host keys to the installation
-* --stop-after-disko
-  exit after disko formatting, you can then proceed to install manually or some other way
-* --extra-files <file...>
+* --extra-files <path>
-  files to copy into the new nixos installation
+  path to a directory to copy into the root of the new nixos installation.
+  Copied files will be owned by root.
 * --disk-encryption-keys <remote_path> <local_path>
   copy the contents of the file or pipe in local_path to remote_path in the installer environment, after kexec but before installation.
 Can be repeated.